 Did You Know?
-In Cycle 7 ALMA can...
+In Cycle 9 ALMA can...

-resolve molecular structures in M83: create an HCN(J=1-0) mosaic of the full M83 bar with 30 pc resolution in 2.14 hours detect the ISM in high-redshift galaxies: dust emission in a "normal" $10^{11}~{\rm L}\odot$ galaxy between z=1 and z=6 in 4.3 hours reveal the behavior of solar system objects: trace the atmospheric water content of Venus using HDO lines in 7.7 minutes measure Kuiper Belt Object sizes from their thermal emission in 48 minutes survey Galactic Clouds and star forming regions: measure the polarization of dust in 30 protostars in a single star-forming region in 3 hours reveal the nature of planetary disks around nearby stars: measure dense gas flows across gaps in protoplanetary disks in 14 minutes measure stellar activity from low-mass to high-mass stars: investigate heating mechanisms of red giant stars in 5 minutes study black holes and their environments, near and far: infer gas properties in the host galaxy of an obscured z=2.8 quasar in 12 minute trace the formation of galaxy clusters, cosmic structure: survey clustering in a sample of 23 Lyman- α Blobs (LABs) at z=3.1 in <1 hour
+resolve molecular structures in M83: clouds of excited CO(J=3-2) gas across the central 400 pc of M83 at 6pc resolution in 1.7 hours detect the ISM in high-redshift galaxies: dust emission in a "normal" $10^{11}~L{\odot}$ galaxy between z=1 and z=6 in 4.3 hours reveal the behavior of solar system objects: obtain wind patterns in the atmosphere of Mars with 300 km resolution in 26 minutes survey Galactic Clouds and star forming regions: measure the polarization of dust in 30 protostars in a single star-forming region in 3 hours reveal the nature of planetary disks around nearby stars: detect a dust disk gap induced by a Jupiter-mass planet at 120 pc in 2 hours measure stellar activity from low-mass to high-mass stars: investigate heating mechanisms of red giant stars in 5 minutes study black holes and their environments, near and far: measure black hole mass of NGC 4526 from molecular gas kinematics in 42 minutes trace the formation of galaxy clusters, cosmic structure: survey clustering in a sample of 23 Lyman- $\alpha$ Blobs (LABs) at z=3.1 in <1 hour